Weather, grape harvesting and must analyses

 Gluconic acid analysis with CDR WineLab®

-CDR WineLab® allows to perform a reliable gluconic acid assay in 5 minutes and to determine the healthy state of the must, in order to quickly set up the fermentation protocol most suitable for the achievement of an optimum quality product.
+CDR WineLab® allows to perform a reliable gluconic acid assay in 5 minutes to determine the healthy state of the must, in order to quickly set up the fermentation protocol most suitable for the achievement of an optimum quality product.

 Accurate assays of YAN, gluconic acid and L-malic acid in the must are of paramount importance to achieve an optimum quality of the end product.
 By using CDR WineLab®, all these tests can be performed in as little as 5 minutes, with ease and with no need of chemistry or specific technical skills.